-The first section of each chapter provides insights on the results of D1.2 and derived design skills.
+- The first section of each country-specific chapter provides insights on the results of D1.2 and derived design skills.
 Section 2 focuses on the conclusions derived from the DigiFoF study and their impact is assessed in section 3.
-An important aspect during the work performed in this task is the alignment of academic institutions with industrial expertise, combining the viewpoint of higher-education and industry needs within the discussion.
+An important aspect during the work performed in this task is the alignment of academic institutions with industrial expertise, combining the viewpoint of higher-education and industry needs within the discussion. - Section 4 and 5 are in scope for iteration 3 as far as available.